lizzieinvancouver/ospree/analyses/chilling/_chillingREADME.txt

 Everything in this folder is related to calculating total chilling (field chilling plus experimental chilling) in our dataset. chillmerge_all.R the file that puts it all together, using the below files that are sourced.

-Ailene did much of this code, so ask her for clarification if you need it! aettinger@fas.harvard.edu, ailene.ettinger@gmail.com
+Ailene did much of this code (July 2016-June 2017), so ask her for clarification if you need it! aettinger@fas.harvard.edu, ailene.ettinger@gmail.com

+Want info on what data we used (and why)?
+See ospree/notes/dailyclimatdata.txt

 <><><><><><><><><><><><><><>
 Please update me as you go!